Harrisburg Area Community College-Harrisburg

 - Harrisburg Area Community College is an accessible, affordable, high quality, comprehensive community college.
 The multi-campus college serves as a premier educational and workforce development institution.
 The presence of quality instruction and cutting edge technology, business and industry collaboration, and a learning-centered environment provides students the necessary knowledge, skills and values to compete and excel in a global community.

-- The teacher population of 844 teachers has grown by 28% over five years.
+- The teacher population of 844 teachers has stayed relatively flat over five years.

 |Harrisburg Area Community College-Harrisburg||(PA) Community College Avg.|